obrie/retrokit/README.md

 the default settings that I prefer and is configured by default for my hardware setup.

-Note that, by default, `ROMKIT_DEMO` is enabled, meaning that only a single game will be installed for each system / emulator.
-To disable this and install all games based on the filters defined for each system, set this to `ROMKIT_DEMO=false` in your `.env` file.

 The default hardware setup assumes:

 * Raspberry Pi 4
-* 1TB or more storage capacity

 You can have complete control over what parts of retrokit get used via everything in the `config/` folder, particularly `config/settings.json`.